thismatters/EurorackVco/README.md

 * Full surface mount design,
 * Toggle switch on front face for sync hardness.

 The Yusynth page is a treasure trove of information about this circuit that I am too amateur to claim as my own; please read that outstanding page before using this circuit.
-The page provides several other implementations of the circuit that you may find more suitable.
+The page provides several other implementations of the circuit that you may find suitable.

 The KiCAD project here uses the library/footprints [found in my companion repo](https://github.com/thismatters/EurorackKiCAD).

+## Width

+12hp on a standard 3U rack.

 ## Inputs